Kevin-Hernandez-Garza/python_work/README.md

 # Python Journey 👾

-Embarking on my journey to learn Python programming language, and blogging what I have learned through reading this 3<sup>rd</sup> edition of the Python Crash Course book.
+Embarking on my journey to learn Python programming language.

 ## Table of Contents 📚